 - In 1912, when the Titanic sank, society was still “ruled” by the “oppressive patriarchy.”
 Aboard that ocean liner, the era’s male-made maritime laws did not require the perhaps more sensible “children first, then women, then men.”
 They mandated “women and children first.”
 This ran not only against the interests of men but also against the interests of children: 74 percent of the Titanic’s women were saved, compared to only 52 percent of the children.
 (See the Anesi Web Site.)
 For every adult female saved, two more children might have been saved.
 When our most important right was at stake – the right to live – women’s interest trumped even the interests of children.
 What incredible power – to live a long life, then to be rescued at the expense of others, including children – experienced by the older women helped into Titanic’s lifeboats.
 (If old men had been saved at the expense of the women and children, we’d still be hearing about it as an example of the oppression of women and the privilege of men.)

-- In 1920, when women’s protest yielded for females the right to vote, young men, many of them teenagers who themselves lacked the right to vote, were dying by the thousands in a World War that American women did not have to worry about.
-No doubt that while women were demanding voting rights, many women said, “I’d rather be denied the right to vote than be required to risk a horrible maiming or death in a war.”
+- In 1920, when women’s protest yielded for females the right to vote, young men, many of them teenagers who themselves lacked the right to vote, were dying by the tens of thousands in a World War that American women did not have to worry about.
+No doubt that while women were demanding voting rights, many women said, “I’d rather be denied the right to vote than be required to risk a horrible maiming or death in a war in a strange, far-away land.”
 (Even if women had been required merely to wear a ribbon showing their support for American soldiers, we’d still be hearing about it as an example of the oppression of women.)

 - In 1956, women were allowed to receive Social Security benefits at age 62.
 Men weren’t granted that privilege until 1961, and so for a while the group with the shorter life span was required to spend a longer time at work.
 (This women’s-interests law likely made some employers reluctant to hire older women, for fear they’d retire too soon after receiving expensive training.
 If men had been permitted five years before women to receive Social Security benefits at age 62, we’d still be hearing about it as an example of the oppression of women.)